WokLibCodeClub/breakout/step01-screen_and_ball/README.md

 #### 6. Write function **draw()**

 Pygame Zero looks for a function called draw() when it runs code.
 It runs this function over and over again, 60 times a second.
-To write the draw function add this
+To write the draw function add this to the end of your file
 ```
 def draw():
     screen.clear()